 Shakuhachi – Japanese bamboo flute

 Welcome to my website.
 Teaching shakuhachi is my sincere passion and vocation.
-I teach traditional shakuhachi lessons to people in person and online using video chat.
+I teach traditional shakuhachi lessons to people all over the world using video chat.
 It is my wish to help you on your journey with the shakuhachi.
 Here on my website you will find a wealth of free information such as my video, “How to play shakuhachi“.
 I welcome you to contact me for help with any of your questions.
 I also offer my handcrafted shakuhachi for sale.
 I teach traditional honkyoku music and all aspects of playing the shakuhachi.
 I greatly enjoy helping my students to get their first sounds as well as nurturing them as they grow.
 I focus solely on regional honkyoku music which was mostly composed by anonymous komuso monks across Edo period Japan.
-These distinct regional honkyoku are not to be confused with the homogeneous styles created by individuals such as Jin Nyodo, Watazumi, etc. As my student, you will begin your studies with the original honkyoku of the Seien ryu from Fudai-ji (temple).
+These distinct regional honkyoku are not to be confused with the styles created by individuals such as Jin Nyodo and Watazumi.
+As my student, you will begin your studies with the original honkyoku of the Seien ryu from Fudai-ji (temple).

 My free video, “How to play shakuhachi”